 Operating expenses include compensation-related costs for our employees engaged in general and administrative activities, legal fees, audit and tax fees, consultants and professional services, and general corporate expenses.
 Our operating expenses for the three months ended June 30, 2014 and 2013, were \$1,749,000 and \$779,000, respectively.
 Our operating expenses during the three months ended June 30, 2014 increased by \$970,000 compared with the three months ended June 30, 2013 due to the increase in our operating activities, higher legal fees, and to an increase in the amount of non-cash share-based compensation costs.
 In the fiscal quarter ended June 30, 2014, we incurred \$919,000 of non-cash share based compensation costs, compared to \$87,000 of such costs incurred for the three months ended June 30, 2013.
 Share based compensation includes stock options and shares of restricted stock granted to our executive officers, our employees, our directors, and our consultants and advisors.
 In the June 30, 2014 fiscal quarter, we incurred increased legal fees compared to the comparable 2013 fiscal quarter for counsel related to patent and licensing issues, and in connection with responding to the SEC's subpoena for certain documents and materials.
-For the six-month periods ended June 30, 2014 and June 30, 2014, compared to one employee at June 30, 2013, our total compensation costs.
-Since we employees, we grant all new employees stock options and/or shares of restricted stock.
-These equity grants increase our compensation costs for the six-month period ended June 30, 2014 was \$533,000 compared to \$50,000 for the comparable six-month period in 2013.
+For the six-month periods ended June 30, 2014 and June 30, 2013, our operating expenses were \$3,706,000 and \$1,214,000, respectively.
+In order to incentivize our employees, we grant all new employees stock options and/or shares of restricted stock.
+These equity grants increase our compensation costs.
+Since we employed six employees at June 30 2014 compared to one employee at June 30, 2013, our total compensation expenses for the six-month period ended June 30 2014 was \$533,000 compared to \$50,000 for the comparable six-month period in 2013.
 Likewise, non-cash share-based compensation costs for the six-month period ended June 30, 2014 increased to \$1,781,000 compared to only \$133,000 in the same six-month period of 2013.
-As our operating activities increase, we expect to hire additional employees and contractors.
-These new employees will further increase our future compensation expenses (including our future no
+As our operating activities increase, we expect to hire